Kong/docs.konghq.com/app/_src/gateway/production/deployment-topologies/hybrid-mode/incremental-config-sync.md

 {% endmermaid %}
 <!--vale on-->
-> _**Figure 1**: In an environment with 30k entities of about 30MB total, sending a POST request to update one entity sends the whole 30MB config to every data plane.
-With incremental config enabled, that same POST request only triggers an update of a few KB._
+> _**Figure 1**: In an environment with 30k entities of about 30MB total, sending a POST request to update one entity sends the whole 30MB config to every Data Plane.
+With incremental config sync enabled, that same POST request only triggers an update of a few KB._

 Incremental config sync achieves significant memory savings and CPU savings.
 This means lower total cost of ownership for {{site.base_gateway}} users, shorter config propagation delay, and less impact to proxy latency.